Dunklas/tower-oauth2-resource-server/README.md

 A consequence of the self-configuration is that the authorization server must be available when the middleware is started.

-In cases where the middleware must be able to start independently from the authorization server, the `jwks_uri` property can be set.
+In cases where the middleware must be able to start independently from the authorization server, the `jwks_url` property can be set.
 This will prevent the self-configuration on start up.

-**Note** that it's still required to provide `issuer_uri`, since it's used to validate the `iss` claim in JWTs.
+**Note** that it's still required to provide `issuer_url`, since it's used to validate the `iss` claim in JWTs.

 ## Example usage